-For example, we may obtain information about you when you take part in one of our events, make a donation, play our Racing Welfare Lottery, apply to volunteer for us, when we provide you with one of our services or when you register to receive one of our regular newsletters.
+For example, we may obtain information about you when you take part in one of our events, make a donation, apply to volunteer for us, when we provide you with one of our services or when you register to receive one of our regular newsletters.

 Information you give us indirectly

 Your information may be shared with us by third parties, which might include: